NebulousLabs/Sia/doc/api/Host.md

 // host can reduce this exposure by limiting the batch size.
 Larger
 // batch sizes allow for higher throughput as there is significant
-// communication overhead associated with performing a batch upload. maxrevisebatchsize uint64 // Optional
+// communication overhead associated with performing a batch upload. maxrevisebatchsize // Optional, bytes

 // The IP address or hostname (including port) that the host should be
 // contacted at.
 If left blank, the host will automatically figure out
 // its ip address and use that.
 If given, the host will use the address
 // given.
-netaddress modules.NetAddress (string) // Optional
+netaddress // Optional

 // The storage proof window is the number of blocks that the host has
 // to get a storage proof onto the blockchain.
 The window size is the
-// minimum size of window that the host will accept in a file contract. windowsize types.BlockHeight (uint64) // Optional
+// minimum size of window that the host will accept in a file contract. windowsize // Optional, blocks

 // The maximum amount of money that the host will put up as collateral
-// per byte per block of storage that is contracted by the renter.
+// per byte per block of storage that is contracted by the renter. collateral // Optional, hastings / byte / block
-//
-// The unit is hastings per byte per block. collateral types.Currency (string) // Optional

 // The total amount of money that the host will allocate to collateral
 // across all file contracts.
-//
-// The unit is hastings.
-collateralbudget types.Currency (string) // Optional
+collateralbudget // Optional, hastings

 // The maximum amount of collateral that the host will put into a
 // single file contract.
-//
-// The unit is hastings.
-maxcollateral types.Currency (string) // Optional
+maxcollateral // Optional, hastings

 // The minimum price that the host will demand from a renter when
 // forming a contract.
 Typically this price is to cover transaction